-We see great customer feedback on Amazon and I think you can expect the unit to serve you well as you progress as a DJ.
-Check the current price on Amazon here -> Numark NDX500
+You can expect the unit to serve you well as you progress as a DJ.

 I’m recommending Numark again as I actually started off with a budget Numark mixer and it lasted me many years.
 It was even used for 7 hour sets at all night raves and it just kept going, I sold it fully functioning and expect it’s still alive now.